How to Save $10000 in a Year - BF Blog

 When saving is your goal, it takes priority over everything.
 You must consciously decide that you are going to complete this in a year.
 No matter what.
 You may have to say no to some purchases or events that you may want to participate in.
 However, you must stay the course because having savings is a financial game changer.

 It is very difficult to save when you have debt.
-I would save $1,000 first and then tackle all debt.
+High-interest debt from credit cards has the highest interest rates.
+However, I would save $1,000 first and then tackle all debt.
 This is one of Dave Ramsey’s steps to financial freedom.
-Understand, debt drains your current and future income.
+Understand, that debt drains your current and future income.
 It can make it almost impossible to save.
 Therefore, working to eliminate debt either using the snowball method or the debt avalanche method should be your second step.
 Then begin saving the $5000 or $10000 for your emergency fund first and then special purchases and financial peace.

 Housing